imkailey/JRNL/live.md

 ---

-a lot of things are in the live aid wiki, the people that organized it, the people that inspired it, etc
+a lot of things are in the Live Aid wiki, the people that organized it, the people that inspired it, etc